fpasquinisantos/fpasquinisantos.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm Professor of Computer Science at [Calvin University](https://calvin.edu).
 My scholarship revolves around data science, computational modeling, human-computer interaction and philosophy of technology.
-I hold a Ph.D. in Complex Systems from the University of São Paulo.
+I hold a Ph.D. in Computational Science from University of São Paulo.

 I'm originally from Poços de Caldas, Brazil :brazil: